Dhiraj123-star/FastReactApp/README.md

 1. The user visits the web app.
 2. The React frontend sends HTTP requests to the FastAPI backend.
 3. The backend responds with messages or performs CRUD actions.
+4. Redis caches the item list on reads and invalidates it on writes.
-4. The frontend dynamically displays the data.
+5. The frontend dynamically displays the data.

 ---